Equinnax711/Teamfight-Tactics-Case-Study/README.md

 ## Personal Account (Equinnax) Analysis:
 ### Data Collection:

 To collect the data for my own gameplay data, I utilized Riot Games’s API to query the necessary information needed to conduct my analysis.
 This dataset had a total of 200 games of TFT that I played on my own account during set 7, standard and hyper roll modes included.
 Here is a sample of the raw dataset that I queried.
+Click on the picture to get a closer look!

 ![alt text](https://github.com/Equinnax711/Teamfight-Tactics-Case-Study/blob/f71fdcdaf1d783761bbd521adc7441b7e5ad4cf0/Data%20Visualizations/Raw%20Personal%20Dataset.jpg)